sergiobayona/easy_talk/README.md

 * **Schema Composition**: Define EasyTalk models and reference them in other EasyTalk models to create complex schemas.
 * **Enhanced Model Integration**: Automatic instantiation of nested EasyTalk models from hash attributes.
 * **Flexible Configuration**: Global and per-model configuration options for fine-tuned control.
+* **JSON Schema Version Support**: Configure the `$schema` keyword to declare which JSON Schema draft version your schemas conform to (Draft-04 through Draft 2020-12).

 ### Use Cases
 - API request/response validation